Tropical Islands Resort: Background

 In 1938, German Luftwaffe began development of Brand-Briesen Airfield.
 The Red Army took the site in May 1945 and occupied the site after World War II, adding a second runway and nuclear-resistant command and control facilities for the fighter aircraft regiment.

 With the reunification of Germany in 1989/1990, the Soviet Armed Forces agreed to return all military bases by 1994.
 Fully owned by the Federal Government of Germany since 1992, Cargolifter AG bought the former military airfield to construct airships.
 It began development of a new construction hall, 360 m long, 210 m wide and 107 m high, which cost €78 million.
-At 5.5 million m³ (194 million ft³), it is one of the largest buildings on Earth by volume, and is the world's largest single hall without supporting pillars inside.
+At 5.5 million m^{3} (194 million ft^{3}), it is one of the largest buildings on Earth by volume, and is the world's largest single hall without supporting pillars inside.
 The hangar was commissioned as an airship hangar named Aerium in November 2000, but the airship it was intended to house – the CL160 – was never built.
-CargoLifter went bankrupt in mid-2002, at which point usage of the hangar was abandoned.
-It was open for visitors, though.
+CargoLifter went bankrupt in mid-2002, at which point usage of the hangar was abandoned even though the site was open for visitors.